pism/pism/doc/browser/pages.md

 of processors*.
 This will also be true of high resolution parallel solution of all other membrane-including stress balances (Blatter, Stokes).

-\section intro Introduction
+@section intro Introduction

-The PETSc library [\ref petsc-user-ref] provides essential support for distributed arrays and linear solvers in a parallel computing environment.
+The PETSc library [@ref petsc-user-ref] provides essential support for distributed arrays and linear solvers in a parallel computing environment.
 "PETSc" stands for "Portable, Extensible Toolkit for Scientific Computation."
 It is a suite of data structures and routines in C for the scalable parallel solution of partial differential equations and their